MARKETING • CREATIVE • DIGITAL

 Taking an extra hour or two to systematize your life may feel like menial work but will save you a lot of time and stress down the road.
-Evernote and Wunderlist are great apps for prioritizing tasks and sharing them with your team.
+Evernote is a great app for prioritizing tasks and sharing them with your team.
 Pocket is also a great app that saves any document, article or video you wish to look at later.

 Implement Good Communication

 Much like a plant that needs regular tending to, communication with the people you work with requires constant attention for your relationships to succeed.
 When first meeting with clients and employees, discuss what the best ways are for keeping in touch and communicating with one another.
 If there are any problems down the road, you can always refer back to that initial meeting.
 Slack and Trello are also great tools made for collaboration that keep everyone on the same page – saving all of you loads of communication grief!